pdoms/toast/README.md

-# toast.h
+# Toaster v1.0.0

-A small stb-style/header-only library for testing *c* code.
+A one part small stb-style/header-only library for testing *c* code and a *.c* file to be compiled which parsed, compiles, and runs test files.
-This is still a work-in-progress, but fully usable for small projects, as every test file needs to be compiled.
-Next steps would include to implement more files for tidier project structure.
-But is not needed as of now.
+This is still a work-in-progress, thus only usable on linux/posix machines.

+## toast.h
-## Example
+### Example
 ```c
 //file test.c
 #define TOAST_IMPLEMENTATION